 If you are charged with a traffic offense, you may be eligible to ask the judge to take a driving safety course to dismiss the charge.
 Additional guidelines include:

-- The request must be made on or before the appearance date on the citation.
+- The request and associated Court Cost must be submitted to the Court on or before the original appearance date on the citation.

 - It must be made in person, by email, by counsel, or by certified mail.

 - If you are under age 17, you must appear in open court with a parent or guardian to make the request.